pexip/rp-turn/README.md

 ## Developer guide

 This part of the README is for those wishing to customize/improve the Pexip Reverse Proxy/TURN server.
-There are two parts to the repo, the python based installwizard and the Ansible + Cloud-init configuration.
+There are two parts to the repo, the Python based installwizard and the Ansible + Cloud-init configuration.
 Depending on the change, you may need to look at either one or both sections.

-### installwizard python application
+### installwizard Python application

 TODO